neilchvz/infrastructure-portfolio/automation/offboarding/README.md

 ## The Problem

 At a busy MSP managing multiple Microsoft 365 clients, user offboarding was a fully manual process handled by L1 technicians.
-On average, a complete offboard took **1 to 1.5 hours per user** — and that was on a good day.
+On average, a complete offboard took **1 to 1.5 hours per user**, and that was on a good day.

 The real issues were:

 - **Every client was different.** Some ran cloud-only Entra ID environments.
 Others ran hybrid setups with on-prem Active Directory synced to Entra.
 L1 techs had to know which client was which before touching anything, and mistakes happened.
 - **No standardization.** There was no checklist enforced at the tooling level.
-Steps got missed — licenses left assigned, shared mailboxes not hidden from the GAL, sessions not revoked, OneDrive files inaccessible after the account was gone.
+Steps got missed: licenses left assigned, shared mailboxes not hidden from the GAL, sessions not revoked, OneDrive files inaccessible after the account was gone.
 - **L2 engineers were doing L1 work.** Because offboards touched Exchange Online, Entra ID, on-prem AD, SharePoint, and licensing — all in one ticket — L1s would frequently escalate or ask for help.
 L2 time was being burned on repetitive, low-complexity work that should never have reached them.
-- **Audit trail was inconsistent.** What got removed, what licenses were assigned, who got mailbox access — this was documented manually and inconsistently, or not at all.
+- **Audit trail was inconsistent.** What got removed, what licenses were assigned, who got mailbox access: this was documented manually and inconsistently, or not at all.

 The goal was to eliminate all of that.
 Give L1 a single script.
 Let them answer prompts.
 Have the script handle everything else and produce a clean audit-ready output they can paste directly into the ticket.